Catalytic research, powered by donors

 Exploratory research grants

 We provide short-term, limited funding to turn pioneering ideas into discoveries.
 This funding is for experimental ideas and exploratory research that could lead to big breakthroughs.
 These projects typically do not exceed 6 months and $50,000.
-Applications are accepted on a rolling basis.

 Research funding database

 Explore our database of research funding opportunities screened for relevance to alternative proteins.
 This database is actively maintained to provide relevant funding opportunities for alternative protein researchers around the world.